CLTPayne/cv/README.md

 - Focused on OO design in Ruby, JavaScript and Java.
 - TDD approach to software across RSpec, Capybara, Jasmine and Junit.
 - Daily pair programming and multiple team software projects.
-- Dedicated to using Git.
+- Committed to using Git.

 **Head of Sales Operations: Studio 71, London** (March 2017 - May 2018)
 - Overseeing the delivery of all influencer marketing campaigns for our brand partners.